EthanGrimes/Fundamentals-of-Information-Systems/README.md

-# This repository contains the C# programs I created while taking the Freshman programming class.
+# Collection of student C# programs